-Recent developments such as the courthouse shooting in Jackson County, along with the requirement in some courts that there be an armed officer present during proceedings, have led to the increased need for courthouse and county building security.
+Recent potential major incidents in courthouse security and the requirement in some courts that there be an armed officer present during proceedings, there is an increased need for courthouse and county building security.
 With many counties already struggling financially, counties are facing difficult decisions in placing investments in public safety.
-ISAC supports adding language at the end of Iowa Code §602.1302 to include that the judicial branch "shall reimburse counties with the expenses associated with Iowa Code §602.1303(4)" which states "a county shall provide the district court with bailiff and other law enforcement services upon the request of a judicial officer of the district court."
+ISAC supports adding language at the end of lowa Code \$602.1302 to include that the judicial branch "shall reimburse counties with the expenses associated with lowa Code \$602.1303(4)" which states "a county shall provide the district court with bailiff and other law enforcement services upon the request of a judicial officer of the district court."
 ISAC also supports that state block grant funding be made available to counties that are interested in providing additional security measures such as cameras and metal detection devices.